milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Privacy Policy
+We updated our Privacy Policy on June 26, 2024.
+View our previous policy.
 What is the Privacy Policy and what does it cover?
-Effective December 27, 2023 | View printable version | See previous versions
+Effective June 26, 2024 | View printable version | See previous versions
 Read the United States Regional Privacy Notice for more details about how we handle Personal Information and how to exercise your rights.
 Highlights
 We at Meta want you to understand what information we collect, and how we use and share it.
 That’s why we encourage you to read our Privacy Policy.
 This helps you use Meta Products in the way that’s right for you.